lukethinnes/twatter/README.md

 # Twatter

 A Twitter simulator that will reject posts unless you are being a twat.
-The UI is intented to match Twitter as close as possible with a sidebar, feed and widgets.
+The UI is intented to match Twitter as close as possible with a sidebar, feed and widgets...

 # Setup